 E-file your Fiduciary Return

-Beginning with tax year 2018, Michigan Fiduciary returns are eligible for e-file.
+Michigan Fiduciary returns for the current tax year plus the two prior years can be e-filed.
 However, the Michigan Department of Treasury (Treasury) is not able to accept e-payments at this time.

 To ensure accurate processing of returns, each Michigan Fiduciary Income Tax e-file Payment Voucher (MI-1041-V) must include the full Federal Identification number (FEIN) and must be accompanied by one check for each return.
 Treasury is unable to process MI-1041-V payments that are designated for multiple returns and are paid with a single check.

 Choose e-file Instead of Paper Returns.
 E-filing your return is easy, fast, and secure.
 When e-filing federal and Michigan returns together, much of the same data is used, so information is entered only once, lessening the possibility of error.
 Tax preparers who complete eleven (11) or more fiduciary tax returns are required to e-file all eligible returns.
 Visit www.MIfastfile.org for more information on e-file services.
 When e-filing, do not mail a paper copy of your return.